azurite-bedrock/Sweep-N-Slash/CROSS_COMPATIBILITY_GUIDE.md

 ## 2. Adding stats with item custom components

 You can add stats by using custom components for your items.
 This is useful for basic work if using script and/or IPC is not preferred.
-Note that stats added via IPC has higher priority and can be overwritten.
+Stats that are added via IPC have higher priority over custom components and can be overwritten.

 ### `sweepnslash:stats`